STARTING THE TENANCY

 REPAIRS & MAINTENANCE

-All repairs must be in writing, please complete an online maintenance request (available below) to be sent directly to your property manager.
+All repairs must be in writing, please complete an online maintenance request (below) to be sent directly to your property manager.

 MAINTENANCE REQUEST FORM

 The fastest way to request maintenance quickly and correctly with the click of a button.

 If there is an after hours urgent repair the tradesmen listed on your tenancy Agreement can be called.
 However, if it is not an emergency and you do call these tradesmen you may be liable for the emergency callout.
 Please email your property manager as soon as possible to provide details of the incident.

 PLEASE REFER TO CLAUSE 19 OF YOUR TENANCY AGREEMENT WHICH DETAILS THE CLASSIFICATION OF AN URGENT REPAIR.